Four pillars that support clinical practice

 4. Standards of practice in the community.
 This is a concept based on customary practice.
 For example, if most rheumatologists do not provide comprehensive Sjogren’s care, this normalizes the tendency to overlook important disease manifestations.

 Newly diagnosed patients are often shocked to find out how little their clinicians know about Sjogren’s.
 Few clinicians have the support they need to provide comprehensive, up-to-date care.
 In the U.S., rheumatologists typically look to the American College of Rheumatology (ACR) as their main resource for clinical information, including clinical practice guidelines.
-Yet the ACR has not published Clinical Practice Guidelines for Sjogren’s.
-The information on their website contradicts the current understanding of Sjogren’s as a multisystem disease.
+Yet the ACR has not published Clinical Practice Guidelines for Sjogren’s, including the ones that have been developed under the leadership of the Sjogren's Foundation.

 Medical education programs are central to helping clinicians stay current in their practice.
 I have already discussed the profound neglect of Sjogren’s by medical education programs in a 2019 series of four blog posts.
 To date, there is no consensus among rheumatologists about what Sjogren’s care should look like.
 Patients often need to learn a lot about the disease to advocate for the care they need.
 While individual rheumatologists could do a lot more to learn about Sjogren’s, lack of familiarity and engagement with Sjogren’s is a system-wide problem.

 Filling in the gaps: The Sjogren’s Foundation steps up to the plate.

 Many Sjogren’s patients do not realize the enormous impact that the following two Sjogren’s Foundation projects have on their medical care.
 These projects help to fill in the gaping holes left by academic institutions and rheumatology organizations such as the ACR, who often pay little attention to Sjogren’s.